Actindo-AG/Documentation/DataHub/UserInterface/01a_Dashboards.md

   Hover over a dashlet until the cursor icon changes to the cross arrows cursor.
 Then move the dashlet on the predefined grid using drag and drop.
 To remove a dashlet from the tab, click the ![Remove](../../Assets/Icons/Cross03.png "[Remove]") (Remove) button in the upper right corner of the dashlet.

 #### Dashlet picker

 ![Dashlet picker](../../Assets/Screenshots/DataHub/Overview/DashletPicker.png "[Dashlet picker]")

 - [x]
   Select a checkbox to add the selected dashlet to the tab.
 You can select multiple checkboxes.
 If you click the checkbox in the header, all dashlets in the list are selected.
 A toolbar indicating the number of selected dashlets is displayed above the list when you have selected at least one checkbox.
   By default, the following dashlets are available:
+  - *Attribute Count*
-  - Attribute Count: This dashlet displays the number of attributes in the *DataHub* module.
+    This dashlet displays the number of attributes in the *DataHub* module.
+  - *Language Count*
-  - Language Count: This dashlet displays the number of languages in the *DataHub* module.
+    This dashlet displays the number of languages in the *DataHub* module.
+  -	*Set Count*
-  -	Set Count: This dashlet displays the number of attribute sets in the *DataHub* module.
+    This dashlet displays the number of attribute sets in the *DataHub* module.
+  -	*Entity Type Count*
-  -	Entity Type Count: This dashlet displays the number of different entity types in the *DataHub* module.
+    This dashlet displays the number of different entity types in the *DataHub* module.
+  -	*Group Count*
-  -	Group Count: This dashlet displays the number of groups in the *DataHub* module.
+    This dashlet displays the number of groups in the *DataHub* module.
+  -	*Channel Count*
-  -	Channel Count: This dashlet displays the number of channels in the *DataHub* module.
+    This dashlet displays the number of channels in the *DataHub* module.
-  -	Entity Values by Entity Type: This dashlet displays a ring chart with the distribution of entity values by entity type in the *DataHub* module.
+  -	*Entity Values by Entity Type*
+    This dashlet displays a ring chart with the distribution of entity values by entity type in the *DataHub* module.
+  -	*Mapping Errors*
-  -	Mapping Errors: This dashlet displays a chart with the number of mapping errors in the *DataHub* module.
+    This dashlet displays a chart with the number of mapping errors in the *DataHub* module.
-  -	New and Changed Values: This dashlet displays a line chart with the number of new and changes values within a certain period of time in the *DataHub* module.
+  -	*New and Changed Values*
+    This dashlet displays a line chart with the number of new and changes values within a certain period of time in the *DataHub* module.
-  -	Modified Values by Set for Today: This dashlet displays a chart with the number of today's modified values within an attribute set in the *DataHub* module.
+  -	*Modified Values by Set for Today*
+    This dashlet displays a chart with the number of today's modified values within an attribute set in the *DataHub* module.
+  -	*Current Mapping Statistics*
-  -	Current Mapping Statistics: This dashlet displays a bar chart with the average and current number of mappings.
+    This dashlet displays a bar chart with the average and current number of mappings.
 These numbers are displayed for the waiting, the successful and all mappings in the *DataHub* module.
+  -	*ETL Mapping History*
-  -	ETL Mapping History: This dashlet displays a chart with the history of mapping number for the waiting, the successful and all mappings in the *DataHub* module.
+    This dashlet displays a chart with the history of mapping number for the waiting, the successful and all mappings in the *DataHub* module.
+  -	*DataHub Flow*
-  -	DataHub Flow: This dashlet displays a flow chart with connection of mappings between the different entities.
+    This dashlet displays a flow chart with connection of mappings between the different entities.
 By enabling the *Show Disconnected Nodes* toggle, also those entities without any mapping connection are displayed in the flow chart.

 [comment]: <> (Check dashlet description)